mbrowniebytes/yii2-clean-assets/README.md

-dry-run     	show what would happen; do not delete anything verbose     	show more info; echo rules being run, dir/file being deleted silent		do not echo anything keep=#		nbr asset dirs to keep; might be one or more for app, one for toolbar, etc structure=a 	based on yii2 structures, set asset dirs to clean; advanced, basic, auto (default) dirs=a,b    	list of custom asset dirs to clean, comma seperated
+dry-run     	show what would happen; do not delete anything verbose     	show more info; echo rules being run, dir/file being deleted silent		do not echo anything keep=#		nbr asset dirs to keep; might be one or more for app, one for toolbar, etc (default 5) structure=a 	based on yii2 structures, set asset dirs to clean; advanced, basic, auto (default) dirs=a,b    	list of custom asset dirs to clean, comma seperated
 ```

 Change log
 -----